The Advantage of a Nursery through Eighth Grade Private School Education

-Williamsburg Northside School specializes in the foundational years.
+Williamsburg Northside specializes in the foundational years.
 Our highly qualified teachers use their content knowledge and expertise of developmental needs of early childhood and young adolescent learners to design a student-centered, inquiry based curriculum from preschool through eighth grade.

 Children who arrive at Northside at 2 years old and graduate in 8th grade have the opportunity to grow and progress in a nurturing and warm school community for twelve years.
-Our model allows us to provide a program that celebrates childhood, and as a result, our students and families are able to focus on the present by celebrating all of the joys of childhood.
+Our model allows us to provide a private school program that celebrates childhood, and as a result, our students and families are able to focus on the present by celebrating all of the joys of childhood.

 Our evidence suggests that, on average, students do worse academically when they attend middle schools than when they attend K–8 schools — and that this is true in urban, suburban, and rural settings."